 We are a nonprofit organization committed to your right to free support, protected by your digital rights, to help you feel secure using our 24/7 service.
 We provide a short-term service which seeks to provide empathetic support to you during a crisis, which we hope will meet your needs.
 If you need longer term services, we will provide resources to help you find that kind of support elsewhere.
 Offering a free service requires funding.
 We are committed to transparently sharing how we are resourced.
 For more information on how we are funded, please visit our Financials and Partnerships pages.

 Your right to be informed

 You deserve clarity around consent and data usage.
-We commit to making it clear and easy for you to understand our terms, consent to our service and to know how we use data.
-It is most important that we support people in their moment of need and will continue to invest in opportunities to increase clarity, transparency and consent management.
-No matter what, we never sell your personal conversation data.
+We commit to making it clear and easy for you to understand our terms, consent to our service, and to know how we use data.
+We will continue to invest in opportunities to increase transparency.

 Your right to share feedback

 Feedback can be positive or negative – we want to hear it all, so that we can constantly improve our service.
-We aim to hold ourselves to the highest standards in our data practices and service, and believe that it is crucial to provide avenues where you can hold us accountable and share your reflections at any point.
-You will be offered the opportunity to give feedback at the end of every text-based conversation.
-If you have feedback that you would like to share at any point after a conversation, visit us at crisistextline.org/feedback.
+We aim to hold ourselves to the highest standards in our data practices and service, and to provide avenues where you can hold us accountable and share your feedback with us.
+If you have feedback that you would like to share at any time, please visit us at crisistextline.org/feedback.

 You are not alone – we are on this journey together.

 This is just the beginning.
 As we grow and technology changes, it is critically important that we continue to reflect, evolve and improve on how we hold your digital rights in the highest regard.
-We aim to clearly articulate your digital rights and illustrate how we support them, so that it is understandable to you, policymakers and the general public.
+We aim to clearly describe your digital rights and show you how we protect them, so that it is understandable to you, policymakers and the general public.